Rizhskaya (Kaluzhsko-Rizhskaya line)

 The round vestibule, which was designed by S.M.
 Kravets, Yu.A.
 Kolesnikova, and G.E.
 Golubev, is located on the east side of Prospekt Mira at Rizhskaya Square.

 The station reopened after reconstruction on 7 May 2022.
-A transfer to the Bolshaya Koltsevaya line at Rizhskaya is planned.
+A transfer to the Bolshaya Koltsevaya line at Rizhskaya was opened on 1 March 2023.

 2004 terrorist bombing

-The Rizhskaya station was the site of a terrorist attack by Chechen separatists that occurred shortly after 8 pm on 31 August 2004, in which a bomb was detonated killing 10 people and injuring another 50, some 30 of them seriously.
-The suicide bombing was thought initially to have been carried out by Roza Nagayeva, but she in fact took part in the Beslan school siege in Ingushetia that started the next day, and was herself killed when the school was stormed several days later.
+The street outside of the entrance to the Rizhskaya station was the site of a terrorist attack by Chechen separatists that occurred shortly after 8 pm on 31 August 2004, in which a bomb was detonated killing 10 people and injuring another 50, some 30 of them seriously.
+The suicide bombing was thought initially to have been carried out by Roza Nagayeva, but she in fact took part in the Beslan school siege in North Ossetia that started the next day, and was herself killed when the school was stormed several days later.